AronBA/Modularbeit226b/README.md

 # 1.4 How to Install

-Download the latest Reales and execute it with this command:
+Download the latest Release and execute it with this command:
 ```
 java -jar [filename].jar
 ```